-Now as business owners and founders, we all know that it takes money to make money.
-There's no escaping that.
-But there is a difference between spending money (throwing it away or at something new for new-ness's sake) and investing it (improving or protecting what you already have).
-The trouble is far too many founders do the former instead of the latter.
+Now as business owners, we all know that it takes money to make money.
+There’s no escaping that.
+But there is a difference between spending money (throwing it at something new for new-ness’s sake, for example) and investing it (protecting what you already have).
+The trouble is far too many people do the former instead of the latter.

 When was the last time you sat down with your P&Ls and looked at where your money was being spent or invested?
 When was the last time you looked carefully at all of the big and small costs and worked hard to eliminate the unnecessary or negotiate the price of the essential?
 When was the last time you reviewed your prices?
 Or chased up missed payments?
 Or went to the bank to cash that check sitting on your desk?
 Or simply decided NOT to throw money at a problem and think about a better solution instead?